Tracman-org/Android/README.md

 Android app to upload a user's GPS location to the [tracman server](https://github.com/tracman-org/Server).

+## This project is deprecated.
+##### Since Google increased the cost of their maps API, it no longer made financial sense to keep it running.
+I might revive or remix the project in the future.

 ## Installation

 Install from the [Google Play Store](https://play.google.com/store/apps/details?id=us.keithirwin.tracman) or with `adb`/Android Studio.